 How does a business line of credit work?

-A business line of credit (LOC) is a fixed amount of money a bank allows you to borrow.
+A business line of credit (LOC) is a fixed amount of money that a bank allows you to borrow.
 LOCs may either be unsecured or secured with assets.
-They have a draw period, which is the number of years you have to tap into the funds.
+They may have a draw period, which is the number of years you have to tap into the funds.
 During that time, you can withdraw as much as you like up to the credit limit, and only the borrowed amount is subject to finance fees.
-To access funds, you usually use a company checking account, credit card or mobile app.
+To access the funds, you usually use a company checking account, credit card or mobile app.

 The credit line on a small business line of credit can be quite high.
 Depending on your credit history and the company’s financial health, it can easily be $100,000 or more.

+If you’re considering a business line of credit, it’s important to understand any fees you may be charged.
 As with all financial products, there are costs involved.
 Depending on the lender, the LOC may come with:

-- Annual maintenance fee: Commonly $25 to $50 each year
+- Commonly $100 to $250 (or more) each year

-- Late fee: Varies by lender
+- Varies by lender

 How does a business credit card work?